JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 I realized I was overthinking it, especially given that I might not actually keep the change.
-Better for getting things done: let go of the existing Ratio/Knee/Threshold relationship and just linearly remapping the ratio value to the relevant range.
-The values weren't arbitrary: but they hadn't been chosen with systematic listening.
+Better for getting things done: let go of the existing Ratio/Knee/Threshold relationship and linearly remap `Ratio` to the relevant range.
+The values weren't arbitrary, but they hadn't been chosen with systematic listening.

 | Ratio   | Knee     | Threshold        |